JonMerlevede/fix-cloudflare-tunnel-dns/README.md

 The script assumes that the DNS zones for which you create tunnels are managed by CloudFlare and reside in the same account as the tunnels.

-I created this script for my own use; it may not work for you.
+I created this script for personal use; it may not work for you.
 No guarantees.